 - Instances can and do block other instances, so if you wind up on an instance that also hosts nazis or TERFs, you won't have access to a lot of the Fediverse.

 You can find out some of this information in advance, but it can be time consuming – and there's a lot that's hard to know up front.
-If you've got friends who are already on Mastodon, ask them what servers they recommend.
-If not, use sites like fedifinder.glitch.me or debirdify to find out what servers people you're following on Twitter are using and see what they think.
+If you've got friends who are already on Mastodon, ask them what instances they recommend.
+If not, use sites like fedifinder.glitch.me to find out what servers people you're following on Twitter are using and see what they think.